nauerster/developer-guides/code/AngularJS.md

 **Decalaring the Module**

 There are two ways to declare your modules.
-The first is to assign your module to a global variable (i.e. a namespace object) and hang all your controllers, services, factories, and directives off of that...
+The first is to assign your module to a global variable (i.e. a namespaced object) and hang all your controllers, services, factories, and directives off of that...
 Or, the second option – which is the `recommended` option, is to declare your modules without variables using the setter syntax.

-`Note:` Although common, you run the risk of potential naming collisions down the line.
+`Note:` The first example, runs the risk of potential naming collisions down the line.

 ```
 /* avoid */